 “My goodness…” says the Doctor as yet more fine fare is brought to the Tharils already-laden table, “You live like kings.”

 “We are kings,” says Biroc impassively.
 He merely states it as a fact.
 He is both part of this feast and an observer of it.
 He was at it, and now he returns later in his personal timeline.
 He can travel along his own trajectory.
 He sits at a table he once sat at long ago, in the same seat.
 He acknowledges this past life and does not disown it, yet he does not embrace it either.
 His tone is neutral.
 Truthful.

 Meanwhile, at the same table many years later, after history has revolved, men – who make their living capturing, chaining and shipping creatures like Biroc for sale and industrial use – are sitting down for their lunch break.
 They pass round sandwiches, pickles, thermos flasks.

 Their boss, Rorvik, regards them with the wary contempt that only a truly stupid person can feel for those slightly more stupid than he is.
-He has so little success trying to make them listen to his inanities that he has to wave his ...
+He has so little success trying to make them listen to his inanities that he has to wave his blaster pistol at them.

 Back in the ‘past’, back at the other meal, the Doctor asks where all the Tharils’ luxury and variety comes from.

 “The universe is our garden,” says Biroc simply.
 Again, the abrupt tone of factual statement.

 “Ah.
 So this is what it was all like.”

 “At the height of our empire, before the Tharils became the slaves of men.”

 The mention of slaves turns the Doctor’s mind instantly to the servants moving around the table.
 He responds to Biroc’s barely-implied complaint by calling him out on his apparent hypocrisy.